grafana/plugin-tools/docusaurus/docs/introduction/plugin-types-usage.md

 :::

+### Configuration of data sources

+Use the [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#configuration-file-location) to configure your data source [`plugin_id`](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#pluginplugin_id).

 ### Provisioning of data sources

-Use the [Grafana configuration file](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) to configure your data source plugins.

-Data sources can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/) so that you can use YAML files when Grafana starts up or on demand.
+Data sources can also be provisioned using Grafana’s [provisioning features](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) so that you can define Grafana as-code as part of a GitOps approach when Grafana starts up or [on demand](https://grafana.com/docs/grafana/latest/developers/http_api/admin/#reload-provisioning-configurations).

 Note that a plugin of type `datasource` must be installed before it can be provisioned.

 ### Bundling of dashboards